umbraco/UmbracoDocs/Extending/Content-Apps/index-v8.md

         "+role/admin"  // show for 'admin' user group ]

-If a role restriction is given in the manifest, it overrides any other restrictions on based on type.
+If a role restriction is given in the manifest, it overrides any other restrictions based on type.

 ## Creating a Content App in C#